-- Barramundi is another famous fish species known in Australia.
-It can easily be identified by its pointed head, concave forehead, large jaw extending behind the eye, elongated body, and rounded caudal (tail) fin.
+Barramundi is another famous fish species known in Australia.
+It can easily be identified by its pointed head, concave forehead, large jaw extending behind the eye, and tail fin.
 Its color varies from silver to muddy brown and weighs around 10 kilograms to 20 kilograms and can reach lengths of more than 1 meter.
 It inhabits a wide variety of habitats including tidal rivers, freshwater lagoons, and coastal foreshores.
-It is popular for its mythical strength and agility, and its taste.
-The fight it puts up is something to be savored by its catchers.
-It is best to go for Barramundi fishing at early morning, late afternoon, or night.
+It is best to go for Barramundi fishing in the early morning, late afternoon, or night.
 The most common fishing method with Barramundi is using hard-bodied lures with a slow, twitching retrieve with occasional hard twitches.
-Methods like using live bait rigs and trolling with diving minnows can also be used.

-- Black bream is a name familiar to almost all the anglers in Australia.
-This easily distinguished fish, with its brown ventral and anal fins, nearly scale-less head with a mouth of moderate size compared to its body size, and spines on its dorsal, ventral, and anal fins, is found from Shark Bay in the north all the way to the South Australian border in the south.
+Black bream is a name familiar to almost all the anglers in Australia.
+This easily distinguished fish found in Shark Bay in the north all the way to the South Australian border in the south.
 It is found in estuaries and rivers and can also be caught in shallow rivers or deep waters.
 This is one of the reasons why these fish are so popular: they can be caught at any time of the day and with all kinds of baits and lures.

-- Another name frequently found in the list of highly fished-for species is the Pink Snapper which can never be mistaken for any other type of fish because of its pink to copper color tones and bright blue spots on the ventral surface of juveniles.
-It grows slowly and can weigh up to about 16 kilograms.
+Another name frequently found in the list of highly fished-for species is the Pink Snapper.
 It is found from Coral Bay in the north to the South Australian border.
 The smaller fish can be caught in shallow waters but the larger ones are usually found in deep patches.
-Snapper are fished on baits such as slimy mackerel, pilchard, squid and octopus and can also be caught by using lead head jigs and metal lures.
-Snapper season begins around October and last for about three to four months.
+Snapper is fished on baits such as slimy mackerel, pilchard, squid, and octopus and can also be caught by using lead head jigs and metal lures.
+Snapper season begins around October and lasts for about three to four months.
 It fights hard, is very difficult to catch, and tastes great.
 These characteristics attract a lot of anglers and fishermen.

-- Mulloway is among those top fish which are highly prized by most of the anglers in Australia.
+Mulloway is among those top fish that are highly prized by most of the anglers in Australia.
 There are very few anglers who have not dreamt about catching this one.
 One of the best parts of fishing for mulloway is that it can be done all year.
-This fish is characterized by a black spot in front of its pectoral side fin, thick tail wrist, and flatter caudal fin.
-It ranges from silver to bronze in color and can weigh up to 60 kilograms, though the ones usually caught range from 3 kilograms to 15 kilograms.
 The Exmouth Gulf in the north to the South Australian border in the south is considered to be the hotspot for mulloways.
-It generally inhabits temperate marine waters, off-shore reefs, estuaries and coastal waters to a depth of 100 meters.
-The tactics used to catch this fish vary from area to area.
-They can easily be caught with light rods as they do not fight hard.